chingu-voyages/v9-bears-team-14/README.md

 Geo Foods: an exploration of the world's cuisines | Voyage-9 | https://chingu.io/

-#Description
+# Description

 Geo Foods is a simple to use application which enables the user to click on an a marked map to receive information about that part of the world's recipes.

-# v9-bears-team-14
+# Voyage 9 Bears Team 14

 # Team Members

 Regina McGuire

 Brian Trang